-The young conductor has appeared in concerts with major German orchestras including the Deutsches Sinfonie-Orchester (DSO) in Berlin, the National Philharmonic Orchestra of Rheinland-Pfalz, the Berlin Symphonic Orchestra, the Frankfurt Symphony Orchestra, Bochum Symphony Orchestra, the Staatsorchester Darmstadt, and Saarbrücken’s and Cologne’s Radio Symphony Orchestras.
-At three different occasions, Ekhart Wycik appeared already at the Berlin Philharmonic Hall; international invitations came from Orchestras in Austria, Hungary, Italy, Slovenia, Great Britain, Asia and the United States.
+The conductor has appeared in concerts with major German orchestras including the Deutsches Sinfonie-Orchester (DSO) in Berlin, the Symphonic Orchestras of Berlin, Frankfurt and Bochum, the North German Philharmonic Rostock, the Staatskapelle Halle, the Staatsorchester Darmstadt, and Saarbrücken’s and Cologne’s Radio Symphony Orchestras.
+At three different occasions, Ekhart Wycik conducted at the Berlin Philharmonic Hall; international invitations came from Orchestras in Austria, Hungary, Italy, Slovenia, Great Britain, Greece, Asia and the United States.

-After TOSCA in Innsbruck, RAKE’S PROGRESS in Krefeld, a World Première at Staatstheater Darmstadt, MAGIC FLUTE in Korea, and AIDA, TRAVIATA und PEARL FISHERS in the USA, Ekhart Wycik gave in 2012 his British Opera début with Scottish Opera Glasgow/Scotland, conducting Mozart's MAGIC FLUTE for the opening of their 50th anniversary season.
+After TOSCA in Innsbruck, RAKE’S PROGRESS in Krefeld, a World Première of a new Opera at Staatstheater Darmstadt, MAGIC FLUTE in Korea, and AIDA, TRAVIATA und PEARL FISHERS in the USA, Ekhart Wycik gave in 2012 his British Opera début with Scottish Opera Glasgow/Scotland, conducting Mozart's MAGIC FLUTE for the opening of their 50th anniversary season.

 His Italian Opera début 2013 with HÄNSEL UND GRETEL was ranked in 2014 by the Italian magazine „operaclick“ amongst the best 10 productions of Europe and led to immediate re-invitations in Italy.
-For 2014 and 2016, Wycik received re-invitations from Orchestra Haydn Bolzano/Italy.
+Now continuing for several years, Wycik receives re-invitations from Orchestra Haydn Bolzano/Italy.

 OPERA NEWS called his 2015 Florida début with Rimsky Korsakov’s GOLDEN COCKEREL ”...a delight, Conductor Ekhart Wycik did a great job with the picturesque music…“ In 2016, he was directly re-invited to conduct Sarasota Opera’s new production of FIDELIO.
 “The fulcrum of Sunday’s matinee was the conductor Ekhart Wycik, who drew consistently vital and dramatic playing with fine balancing, and supported the singers with fine skill.”

 After working for more than a decade with several German orchestras and opera companies, Wycik was appointed Associate General Music Director and Principal Conductor of the Dortmund Opera Theater in 2006 and Principal Guest Conductor of the Wichita Grand Opera/USA.
 In Dortmund, his productions received rave reviews from audience and critics – noted productions being all important Verdi and Mozart operas, TOSCA, BUTTERFLY, CARMEN, RAKE’S PROGRESS, CAVALLERIA/PAGLIACCI, LOHENGRIN, SALOME, and ROSENKAVALIER.